 Stormont is a one form entry school with the capacity for 24 children in each class.
 The class is divided into two mixed ability groups enabling our specialist teachers to work with much smaller groups.
 Whilst one half of the class may be learning French with our Specialist French Teacher, the remaining 12 girls may be having an English or Maths lesson.
 Because the ratio of adults to children is high, the staff know the girls really well and are able to personalise learning to suit all abilities giving our girls strong foundations from the outset.

 Pupils wishing to join Stormont at the start of the academic year in Reception are able to providing there is a space available.
 Parents are encouraged to view the School which includes a tour of the school with one of the Senior Leadership Team or the Registrar to which pupils are welcome to attend.
-Once parents have registered, their child’s name is added to our Entry List of which there would be 24 or added to our Waiting List automatically without any need for assessment.
-Offer letters are sent to parents of those girls who are on the Entry List at the beginning of the previous Autumn Term to which they will start school, moving to the Waiting List as necessary until twenty-four spaces have been filled.
+Offer letters are sent to those who have previously registered.

 Our Reception staff work quickly from the start of the first term to establish and build on the ability of each pupil and plan the next steps for them regardless of ability.